jsafrane/kubecon2019na/talk.md

 # Data lost during migration
 ## What happened?

-1. User moves PV an PVC objects from "testing" to "production" clusters.
+1. User moves PV and PVC objects from "testing" to "production" clusters.
     * On the testing cluster:
         ```shell
         $ kubectl get pv -o yaml > pvs.yaml